asanchez75/webfm/README.txt

   - Optionally a .htaccess file can be placed in the webfm dir to secure file access (apache servers).

 Features
 ------------------------------------------------------------------------------

   - Application-like look and feel via AJAX
-  - Drag and drop moves of files and directories (recursive)
+  - Drag and drop moves of files and directories
   - Attachment of files to multiple nodes - location independence allows dir restructuring to have no affect on attachment functionality
   - Drag and drop attachment ordering